Fracking protest divides Balcombe village

 "They're not fracking - why don't they [the protesters] wait until they've done the exploratory drilling?

 "People used to drive through the village and say, 'oh it's a lovely village'.
-Now they talk about the protesters."'Don't like outsiders'
+Now they talk about the protesters."

 So far there have been dozens of arrests since police started to move protesters away from the gates.